JakeKorobellis/projects/README.md

 ## Employee Onboarder
 Javascript, React.JS, Express, Node.JS, & MongoDB

 Currently creating a solution to oboarding tracking processess that I have experienced.
-I am creating an API to handle CRUD operations with Express and Node.JS, implementing MongoDB to store all data securley, and employing React.JS and Javascript to make a friendly UI.
+I am creating an API to handle CRUD operations with Express and Node.JS, implementing MongoDB to store all data securley, employing React.JS and Javascript to make a friendly UI, and ensuring responsive across all devices with Bootstrap.

 View here: [Repository](https://github.com/jkor2/EasyOnboard)